sekika/swrcfit-cgi/README.md

 This program requires [SWRC Fit](http://swrcfit.sourceforge.net/) version 2.0 or higher.
 Please get the latest release from https://github.com/sekika/swrcfit/releases and install it.

-SWRC Fit requires GNU Octave and some packages from octave forge, as described in user's manual of SWRC Fit.
+SWRC Fit requires gnuplot, GNU Octave and some packages  (struct and optim) of octave forge.
+Installation of SWRC Fit is documented in the user's manual.
-If you do not have root access to your server, you might have to install these programs in your home directory.
+If you do not have root access to your server, you might have to install SWRC Fit and necessary programs in your home directory.

 The source code of the web interface can be obtained from GitHub by